Virtualimmortal/iconBrowser/README.md

-# REACT iconBrowser
+# React.js - iconBrowser
-Browse and search Font-awesome and Material design icons
+<a href="https://virtualimmortal.github.io/iconBrowser/" >Browse and search</a> Font-awesome and Material design icons